Oliver Based Camps – FAQ’s

 Do they have a chance to do laundry during the week?

-During the week we will launder their team shirts.
-Please note that during the hectic week it may be difficult to get to the Laundromat so please pack the necessary change of clothing for the week.
+No, however we will launder their team shirts.
+Please note that it is a very busy week and therefore to get to the Laundromat so please pack the necessary change of clothing for the week.

 Where is Oliver, B.C.?

-Oliver is located in the Sunny Okanagan Valley on the Canadian side.
+Oliver is located in the Sunny South Okanagan Valley on the Canadian side.

 20 minutes north of the US/Canadian border crossing located on Highway 97(Oroville/Osoyoos crossing)